Authenticity in Breathwork: Why Real Facilitators Matter More Than Perfect Leaders

 But because they felt safe enough to meet themselves.

-The Future of Facilitation
+The Future of Breathwork Facilitation

-The world doesn’t need more perfect leaders.
+The world does not need more glorified spiritual leaders.

-Authenticity is not a weakness in facilitation.
+Authenticity is not weakness in facilitation.

 It is the transmission.